zyang6/DeepEyes/eval/EVALUATION.md

 ## Visualization
 We also provide the code `watch_demo.ipynb` to visualize the result.
 You should modify the `root_path` to the V* bench path and `json_path` to the result jsonl path.
 Desides, you can modify `line_id` or `tosee_img` to change the case to be visualized.

+## Evaluate HRBench
+The evaluation of HRBench is similar to that of V*.